Your Visit to Star Wars: Galaxy's Edge Will Be Much Better if You Know These Things First

 Eager passengers smash the ride's cockpit buttons so hard that as part of the ride's standard operation procedure, at least one of the multiple cockpits is getting its buttons replaced on any given day.
 But the post-flight Purell is up to you.

 One of the bummers of Star Wars Land (as Galaxy's Edge is often called) is that one of its coolest attractions, a dark and unmarked hideout where you can build your own lightsaber—customized down to the color and optional rancor's tooth on the hilt—is only for visitors who cough up extra money.
 You can't even get past the door of Savi's Workshop for the 10-minute hands-on show unless you have ponied up at least $200 to the Disney gods first.
-Even then, there's usually a long wait.
+Reservations open daily at 7am on the Disneyland app and the Disneyland website, and they go fast.
+You have to pay that $200 up front, so make sure you have a credit card linked to your profile already.
 Granted, the "weapons" that customers come away with are substantial, handsome, and undeniably cool.
 We have seen grown men get misty over them.
 But being locked out of such a sublime experience results in a lot of upset children pestering their parents to pay up.
 Maybe that's the point.